 Thank you for choosing the Sydney Implant Institute to carry out your All-on-4 dental implant treatment.

-If you’re not sure what to expect before, during or after your operation, have a read through our Surgeon Q&A guide featuring Dr Mark Braund and Dr Daniel Adamo to familiarise yourself with the dental implant process.
+If you’re not sure what to expect before, during or after your operation, have a read through our Surgeon Q&A guide featuring Dr Mark Braund to familiarise yourself with the dental implant process.

 What will happen during my first consultation?

-One of our dental surgeons will perform a thorough examination of your teeth and gums.
+Our dental surgeon will perform a thorough examination of your teeth and gums.
 This may include performing an X-ray or hands-on evaluation of your jaw to ensure there is adequate soft tissue at the intended implant site.
 If there isn’t sufficient bone density, a variety of bone graft techniques to overcome this can be discussed.

 You will also be taken through your tailored dental implant surgery plan, ensuring you know exactly what to expect before, during and after your dental implant placement and are happy with the quotation.
 This is your time to ask any questions.